By Agatha Christie.

 1920.
 296 pages. $2.00

 Available on Kindle.

-Mrs. Christie's recent disappearance:
+This critic makes passing reference to Mrs. Christie's recent disappearance:

 IS it an index of what people really like to read in their off moments that there are no mystery stories whatsoever left in my library?
 Someone might reply, "No, it is only an index of the sort of person who visits your house?"